mtreinish/pyopnsense/README.rst

 ==========
 pyopnsense
 ==========
+You can see the full rendered docs at: http://pyopnsense.readthedocs.io/en/latest/

 A python API client for the OPNsense API.
 This provides a python interface for interacting with the OPNsense API.